Embracing the Connection Between Sleep and Gut Health with Dr. Zach Bush

 Dr. Zach Bush is a triple board-certified physician specializing in internal medicine, endocrinology, and hospice care.
-He’s an internationally recognized educator and thought leader on the microbiome as it relates to health, disease, and food systems.
-We recently sought his expertise on a myriad of questions like: Can what you eat during the day keep you awake at night?
+In addition, he’s an internationally recognized educator and thought leader on the microbiome related to health, disease, and food systems.
+We recently sought his expertise on a myriad of questions: Can what you eat during the day keep you awake at night?
 Are nutritional deficiencies to blame for insomnia?
 Is melatonin the best sleep supplement to reach for when you can’t sleep?
 His answers rē-spun everything we thought we knew about sleep.

-The conventional approach to treating sleep issues is often centered around prescribing medications like Ambien and working on relaxation techniques.
-But, when patients come to Dr. Bush with a sleep disorder he immediately zeros in on their gut health.
-Gut disorders make it difficult for sleep initiation to begin.
-“If you become deficient in gut microbiome your serotonin and dopamine reserves deplete and will reduce their function,” he recently told rē•spin.
-It’s a well-known fact that serotonin levels in the brain affect your sleep-wake cycles.
-The fact that the microbes in your gut, being altered by your diet, have the potential to keep you awake at night is a relatively new connection being made.
+The conventional approach to treating sleep issues often centers around prescribing medications like Ambien and working on relaxation techniques.
+But, when patients come to Dr. Bush with a sleep disorder, he immediately zeros in on their gut health.
+This is because gut disorders make it difficult for sleep initiation to begin.
+“If you become deficient in gut microbiome, your serotonin and dopamine reserves deplete and will reduce their function,” he recently told rē•spin.
+Of course, it’s well-known that serotonin levels in the brain affect your sleep-wake cycles.
+But, the fact that the microbes in your gut, being altered by your diet, have the potential to keep you awake at night is a relatively new connection being made.

-Sleep is vital for your long-term health, and according to Dr. Bush, rē-thinking your diet and rē-considering your probiotic supplement use can help you achieve consistent, good quality sleep.
+Sleep is vital for your long-term health, and according to Dr. Bush, rē-thinking your diet and rē-considering your probiotic supplement use can help you achieve consistently good quality sleep.
 Yes, you read that right.
-He wants you to put the probiotic supplements down and focus on nourishing your gut bacteria through organic whole foods instead.
+Instead, he wants you to put the probiotic supplements down and focus on nourishing your gut bacteria through whole organic foods.

 Probiotics and Monocultures

-When it comes to healthy gut bacteria, variety is key.
-The greater the diversity, the healthier the microbiome.
-The healthier the microbiome, the better you sleep.
-The issue Dr. Bush has with the current approach to probiotic use is that typical probiotic supplements are providing 35-50 billion copies of the same bacteria over and over again, which is creating a monoculture in your microbiome.
-“While some products contain up to 24 species of bacteria, that’s still a far cry from the diversity that we know to be optimally healthy,” he explains.
+When it comes to healthy gut bacteria, variety is key—the greater the diversity, the healthier the microbiome.
+Likewise, the healthier the microbiome, the better you sleep.
+The issue Dr. Bush has with the current approach to probiotic use is that typical probiotic supplements repeatedly provide 35-50 billion copies of the same bacteria, which creates a monoculture in your microbiome.
+“While some products contain up to 24 species of bacteria, that’s still a far cry from the diversity we know to be optimally healthy,” he explains.
 “You might call them good bacteria, but if you’re using them chronically, you could create real problems.”

 Probiotics are a 40 billion dollar industry.
-In an online poll Dr. Bush conducted for physicians, 70% were prescribing them to their patients.
-When you flood your gut with only a few species of healthy bacteria you’re going to feel better initially, but then you hit a plateau.
+In an online poll Dr. Bush conducted for physicians, 70% prescribed them to their patients.
+When you flood your gut with only a few species of healthy bacteria, you’re going to feel better initially, but then you hit a plateau.
 The benefits of probiotics can only last for a couple of weeks.
 Your microbiome needs more than just a handful of good bacteria.
-It needs thousands of different species, which are provided naturally through consuming organic, whole foods.
+It requires thousands of different species, provided naturally by consuming organic, whole foods.

 Essential Amino Acids: The Building Blocks of Life

-One of the key nutrients you need enough for quality sleep is amino acids.
+One of the key nutrients you need enough of for quality sleep is amino acids.
 They’re the building blocks of all the proteins and hormonal processes in our body, including the production of serotonin and dopamine.
-Two key hormones needed to both fall asleep and stay asleep.
-Every protein in our body is made up of these 22 amino acids, 9 of which are called essential amino acids because our bodies don’t produce them on their own.
+So two essential hormones are needed to both fall asleep and stay asleep.
+Every protein in our body comprises these 22 amino acids, 9 of which are called essential amino acids because our bodies don’t produce them independently.

-All mammals, including humans, are fully reliant on getting these essential amino acids from the foods we eat.
+All mammals, including humans, rely entirely on getting these essential amino acids from our foods.
 Quinoa, eggs, mushrooms, and lentils are some of the best dietary sources to get them from.
 When your diet is rich in essential amino acids like tryptophan, you naturally produce more serotonin and have an easier time falling asleep.

 Fiber: The Most Overlooked Nutrient

-What you’re going for is the diversification of bacteria specific to the development of serotonin and dopamine, chemicals that are necessary for quality sleep.
-Fiber supports good gut bacteria and therefore better sleep.
+You’re going for the diversification of bacteria specific to developing serotonin and dopamine, chemicals necessary for quality sleep.
+Fiber supports good gut bacteria and, therefore, better sleep.
 Root vegetables like beets, carrots, radishes, and sweet potatoes are rich in soluble and insoluble fiber.
 Nuts and fruits like apples and berries are also good sources of fiber.

 Organic Produce is Key

-According to Dr. Bush, it’s important to eat organic as much as possible because modern farming practices are engineering the fiber out of our food.
-Genetically modified foods are now being engineered for consumer preferences.
-Apples are being modified to snap just right or have the sweetest flavor.
+According to Dr. Bush, eating as much organic as possible is essential because modern farming practices are engineering the fiber out of our food.
+In addition, genetically modified foods are now being engineered for consumer preferences.
+For example, apples are modified to snap just right or have the sweetest flavor.
 But, this leads to fruits and vegetables that are undermined in their ability to support the gut microbiome.
 This can lead to chronic sleep disorders.

 Glyphosate is one of the main chemicals used in Roundup, an herbicide used in non-organic farming production.
 Dr. Bush says that this gut disrupting chemical limits access to the essential amino acids needed to produce necessary chemicals for sleep.
 Glyphosate is found in non-organic foods.
 Ingesting it targets protein structures in our cells which causes damage to the gut lining and increases inflammation.
-This can lead to the development of chronic diseases like cancer and Alzheimers, but also disrupts our body’s natural ability to regulate our sleep-wake cycles.
+This can lead to chronic diseases like cancer and Alzheimers and disrupt our body’s natural ability to regulate our sleep-wake cycles.